Justin-Bento/portfolio/_content/blog/css-battle.md

 High Score: 726.24 (121 chars)

-Thoughts: This challenge taught me how to break things down into small pieces.
-The hardest part of this challenge was figuring out how to apply the fork's negative space to using minimal shapes.
-I had to give up on this challenge as I went over the time limit.
+The hardest part of this challenge is figuring out how to apply the fork’s negative space to use minimal shapes.
+I went over the time limit.

 ### Battle 09: Tesseract